IsaacG/Advent-of-Code/2022/reflections.md

 * (DEBATING) fix the off-by-one that makes the corner (0, 1).
   The height 1 means the tower is 1 high after the last rock falls.
   I could shift everything right and make it (1,1) but I'm not sure that's better.
-* (TODO) do not assume flat top; use landing position data for the last N cycles for cycle detection.
+* (DONE) do not assume flat top; use landing position data for the last N cycles for cycle detection.

 ## Compute the surface area of 3D bubbles.